fieryhenry/tbcml/README.md

 ##### Create a Mod

 To create a mod you will need some game files.
-To get them you can use the `Decrypt all local game files` option.
-At the moment, this only includes local files (Contains all game data except the majority of the images and animations).
+To get them you can use the `Decrypt all game files` option.
+To decrypt server files you will need to use the option to `Download server pack files` beforehand.

 Then you will need to modify those files, to do this you can use this tool here: [BCGM-Python](https://github.com/fieryhenry/BCGM-Python) to edit cat, enemy and stage data.
 In the future this will be moved into this tool as well as with the ability to edit a wider variety of game files.